-Diversified Vegetable Pre-Apprenticeship is a new program launched in 2021 that provides introductory hands-on training for people who want to explore sustainable farming as a career but have little to no prior farming experience.
+Diversified Vegetable Pre-Apprenticeship, launched in 2021, provides introductory hands-on training for people who want to explore sustainable farming as a career but have little to no prior farming experience.

 We developed this vegetable farming pre-apprenticeship to complement and expand the breadth of existing training opportunities for aspiring and beginning farmers.
 The curriculum is based on the core duties, skills, and qualifications for our two-season vegetable farming apprenticeship program (Diversified Vegetable Apprenticeship) to offer a seamless transition into more extensive farmer training.

 Our pre-apprenticeship program is hosted by local partner organizations with established farmer training programs focused on teaching sustainable growing practices.
 Like our Diversified Vegetable Apprenticeship, this program is registered with the Pennsylvania Department of Labor and Industry.

 Pre-apprenticeship is for people who are interested in exploring vegetable farming as a career but have little or no prior farming experience.

 Pre-apprentices work side-by-side with other aspiring farmers for a supportive peer-learning experience.

 After completing the program, pre-apprentices can take the next step to advance their career by seamlessly transitioning into our two-season full apprenticeship.

 Any organization that currently administers, or is planning to administer, vegetable farming training opportunities for either youth or adults can become a Diversified Vegetable Pre-Apprenticeship training partner!
 Training partners manage recruitment, training, and supervision of pre-apprentices, while Pasa provides curriculum and administrative support.